Coronavirus Customer Information

 - A queuing system along the front of the garden centre parking bays will be put in place if the shop is particularly busy.
 We will use low crash barriers to mark queuing area to keep queue and cars separated.

-- Staff to use the front part of the overflow carpark.
-The rear carpark is for deliveries (and Click and Collect) only.
-The grass carpark is not to be used and will be cordoned off.
+- The grass carpark is not to be used and will be cordoned off.

 Signage, Flow and Floor markings

-- Glendoick has signage to ask customers with symptoms not to enter the store, and to remind both staff and customers to always keep 2 metres from other people, wherever possible.
+- At our entrance, Glendoick has signage to ask customers with symptoms not to enter the store, to inform customers that it is mandatory to wear a facemask, to notify customers that the entire store is cashless, to remind both staff and customers to always keep 2 metres from other people wherever possible and to inform them about specific arrangements within the cafe.

 - Entry to car park (and possibly shop) will be regulated so the premises do not become overcrowded.

-- Floor markings will aid 2m social distancing, particularly in the most crowded areas, such as tills and to provide a route around the garden centre.
+- Floor markings will aid 2m social distancing, particularly in the most crowded areas, such as tills and to provide a route around the garden centre and cafe.

 - Signage will be used to direct customers into lanes, particularly in till areas to facilitate movement within the premises while maintaining 2 metre distance.